What are your plans for CABSAT 2020?

 Give us more insight into the services you will be exhibiting at the show?

 Ross is probably best known for production switchers and we’ll be bringing our multi-award-winning Carbonite Ultra switcher to the show.
 Carbonite is the world’s best-selling midsize switcher family (with very good reason), and the Carbonite Ultra is the latest generation platform that represents tremendous value given the features and performance we’ve packed into the product.
 We’ll also be showing our XPression graphics solution – the fastest growing 3D real-time graphics platform in the market – and our Mira replay server, which has just been updated to include extra channels and storage at a new, highly-competitive price point.
 In addition, we’ll be bringing our innovative Ultrix routing/AV processing platform to the event.

 Who is your target audience and what should they look out for in your offerings?

-What is the USP of your product?
+What is the USP of your service?

 What challenges is the market facing in the market sector you firm operates in?

 We’re seeing an industry that is in flux; the face of media is changing as new platforms spring up on an almost monthly basis and linear television continues to decline.
 There has been a real content explosion over the last few years and that’s great for companies (like Ross) at the acquisition/production end of the workflow because we’re essentially platform agnostic.
 That said, I do feel for our broadcast customers given the current highly competitive media landscape.
 They’re facing a whole variety of creative, business and technical challenges brought about by industry fragmentation and changing consumer trends.
 Their jobs are tough at the moment — trying to increase or maintain audience share and produce great quality content at a time when advertising revenues are falling, and customers have so much choice.

 What are your plans for 2020?